edhowland/viper/README.md

 - ./bin/vish : Runs a script a file with extension: .vsh.
   * ./bin/vish -c will check all file arguments  for syntax correctness.
 - ./bin/ivsh : Starts Viper in Vish REPL interactive mode.
 Press Control d to exit or to exit or type 'exit' and press Enter.
+  * This can also be invoked within Viper itself via the 'vish' entered in Command mode
 - ./bin/charm : The Viper and Vish ecosystem manager

 ## Warnings